storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

 * `myBucket` will be an example bucket, created on the satellite in the [previous walkthrough](https://storj.io/blog/2019/04/starting-your-first-project-on-the-tardigrade-cloud-storage-network/), (ie. `uplink mb sj://example-bucket`
 * `myUploadPath` will take the path
 * `myData` will be the data that you are uploading
-* `myAPIKey` will be the API Key generated previously in the [previous walkthrough](https://storj.io/blog/2019/04/starting-your-first-project-on-the-tardigrade-cloud-storage-network/)
+* `myAPIKey` will be the API key generated previously in the [previous walkthrough](https://storj.io/blog/2019/04/starting-your-first-project-on-the-tardigrade-cloud-storage-network/)

 Write: